Gobichettipalayam: Education

 Gobichettipalayam has a good educational infrastructure.
-Notable schools are Diamond Jubilee Higher Secondary School, established over a 100 years ago and visited by Mahatma Gandhi and Shree Vidyalaya, which has a full-time dyslexic center.
-The city is also home to Gobi Arts and Science College, one of the oldest arts colleges in the state.
-The city itself has only a few engineering colleges, but its proximity to Coimbatore and Erode makes it an ideal educational hub.
+Notable schools include Diamond Jubilee Higher Secondary School, which was established over 100 years ago and was visited by Mahatma Gandhi, and Shree Vidyalaya, which has a full-time dyslexic center.
+The town is home to Gobi Arts and Science College, one of the oldest arts colleges in the state.
+The city itself has only a few colleges, but its proximity to Coimbatore and Erode makes it an ideal educational hub.

 Economy

-The city is developing quickly and has been described by the government as "Bi-functional", with 31% of the work force engaged in agriculture, 56% in trading and other activities and 13% in industry.
-A number of banks have been established in the town in recent years, testimony to the growth and prosperity of the local economy.
-ICICI Bank established its third branch in Tamil Nadu here.
+The town has been described by the government as "bi-functional", with 31% of the work force engaged in agriculture, 56% in trading and other activities and 13% in industry.
+A number of banks have their branches in the town with private banker ICICI Bank establishing its third branch in Tamil Nadu here.
 The economy is predominantly dependent on agriculture.
 The economy of Gobichettipalayam centers on agriculture, with paddy, sugarcane, plantain, tobacco and turmeric being the principal crops.
-The taluk is known for its lush green paddy fields which attracts cine industry.
-Gobichettipalayam is well known for its plantain cultivation and the production of coconuts.
 There are regulated market places run by the Government of India for the trade of agricultural products mainly turmeric, copra and bananas.
+The town is known for its greenery which attracts cine industry.
+It is known as "Mini Kollywood" because of the film production that takes place here and many films in Tamil and other languages have been shot here.